fene20/memory-game/README.md

 ### Revision History

-- Initial commit.
+Initial commit.
 Add Project README and Wireframe.
 - Add Code Institute project README from https://github.com/Code-Institute-Solutions/readme-template
 - Add wireframe [Home Page](assets/wireframes/memory_game.pdf)
 - 4th May 2021 17:52

-- Add a blank JS file to check out repo functionality.
+Add a blank JS file to check out repo functionality.
 - Losing files from gitpod.
 - 7th May 2021 23:15

-- Add text to game.js file to check out repo functionality.
+Add text to game.js file to check out repo functionality.
 - 8th May 2021 13:09

-- function genSqrSequence to generate random square sequence working
+function genSqrSequence to generate random square sequence working
 - 8th May 2021 14:41

-- Add outputSqrSequence function to turn on squares
+Add outputSqrSequence function to turn on squares
 - 8th May 2021 19:32

-- sqrOutDelay function to output squares with a delay working
+sqrOutDelay function to output squares with a delay working
 - 9th May 2021 14:47

-- Added script.js with event listner functionality
+Added script.js with event listner functionality
 - 9th May 2021 18:13

-- Game running with events
+Game running with events
 - 9th May 2021 19:25

-- Code getting id of box clicked
+Code getting id of box clicked
 - 9th May 2021 21:04

-- Added JS pseudo code
+Added JS pseudo code
 - 10th May 2021 00:44

-- Game is working
+Game is working
 - Some nested functions removed
 - 10th May 2021 21:57

+Removed JSHint warnings and Started CSS styling
+- Fixed JS warnings in [JS Hint](https://jshint.com/) version 2.12.0
+- 11th May 2021 18:47